neelati-jayanth-sai/NetflixDataEngineeringProject/README.md

 step-5
-now we are gooing to azure databrciks ,databricks is a separate entitty in there fore to access data from data lake we need install a connector first install create a resouce databricks
+now we are gooing to azure databrciks ,databricks is a separate entitty in there fore to access data from data lake we need install a connector first install create a resouce databricks then go to databricks crete a workspace and go catalog and now we are going to create a mettore , before create metastore flow below steps
 1. go to marketpalce ,search and install access connecotr for azure databricks
 2. select the appropratiate resource group and give a name to instance
-3. then clicks on review and create
+3. then clicks on review and create go to access contronetor and copy the access connecoter id then go the datalake where we created our containers previous and also create a newa connector called metastore, then go to iam access and add role and pick role called storge bob contributer then in memeber add a managed identiy and select the subsription and then the idnentdy  which in our case the access connecotr for azure databricks then review + assign no we have all preriquistes to crate a metastore now create a new mwtastore and fill the details appropiately and create unselecta automaticlly assign work space and then skip now to assign the workspace go to catalog then click on on created metastorea ndthen go workspace and click on assign workspace and select the prevously cfaete workspace

+after that go back to configuration and in matsore admin ,click edit and change the hased acounto to normal account as admin